DBCG/aphl-vsm/documentation/Infrastructure-setup.md

 `terraform apply plan.out`

 When complete terraform should report a successful deployment.
-We can setup kubectl to connect to our cluster by running:
+We can setup our local command line to connect to our cluster by running:

 `aws eks --region us-east-1 update-kubeconfig --name vsm-eks` where `vsm-eks` is the name of the cluster.